tmanningblizzard/cisco-class/README.md

 # cisco-class
 repository for cisco class

-I kinda remember how to do this.
+I kinda remember how to do this, maybe.